-It’s an uncomfortable truth but, for some, your wedding day is a day you’ve dreamed about your entire life.
+It’s an uncomfortable truth, but, for some, your wedding day is a day you’ve dreamed about your entire life.
 You’re protective of it.
-And when a lot of people start to get engaged around the same time (hello, 30) it’s natural that there are going to be some tiffs.
+And when a lot of people start to get engaged around the same time it’s natural that there are going to be some tiffs.
 Here’s how to deal.

 Remember That It’s Normal

-Just because everyone does it doesn't make it OK, but try remember that it’s normal to feel a little competitive.
-In fact, ia survey of 1,000 brides found that 60 percent of them had picked elements of their wedding day just to show up their friends and 40 percent of brides ranked as “fiercely competitive.”
+Just because everyone does it doesn't make it OK, but try to remember that it’s normal to feel a little competitive.
+In fact, a survey of 1,000 brides found that 60 percent of them had picked elements of their wedding day just to show up their friends, and 40 percent of brides ranked as “fiercely competitive.”
 Yikes.
 So if your friend is making snarky comments or asking a lot of leading questions, remember that it's not personal—it’s probably her being a little insecure and compulsive.
 It doesn’t make that kind of behavior acceptable, but at least you know she’s not trying to make you feel bad.
-Probably.
-Hopefully.

 Change The Subject